You are here

 Viewing Alerts

-2. The alerts page will show a list of messages generated for your district.
-You’ll see the subject of the alert and the date it occurred.
-New, unread alerts will have a “New!” label in red text next to the most recent occurrence date.
+3. The alerts page shows a list of messages generated for your district.
+It shows the subject and date of the alert.
+New, unread alerts have a “New!” label in red text next to the most recent occurrence date.

-• The Title of each alert will indicate the type of data affected.
+• The title of each alert indicates the type of data affected.

 • The Important Information column contains more information about what the alert indicates and why it is important to address.

-3. To view the affected data, click the alert title.
-The system will open the page where you can view data which needs updating.
+4. To view the affected data, click the alert title.
+The system opens the page where you view the data you need to update.

 Return to Alerts menu